 No question having different office locations can make management more difficult.
 Having different office locations can also create technological and facility-related issues that your law firm will have to consider carefully.
 It is also important not to get into leases that are not tenant-friendly.

 However, if you are looking to grow your law practice, and appeal to clients in different counties or different locations, you may want to consider the multiple office strategy.
 Instead of having that single office, consider having multiple smaller offices in various locations.
-This strategy is particularly helpful where repetitive business is imperative in areas like traffic, personal injury, criminal, bankruptcy, personal injury, family law and other areas.
+This strategy is particularly helpful where the repetitive business is imperative in areas like traffic, personal injury, criminal, bankruptcy, personal injury, family law, and other areas.

 Most clients and potential clients will not want to travel to a single location.
 By having locations in various places, you can grow your law practice.
-If other businesses like grocery stores, gas stations, drugstores and other businesses are taking this approach, law firms should also consider it.
+If other businesses like grocery stores, gas stations, drugstores, and other businesses are taking this approach, law firms should also consider it.

 If you have any other thoughts, feel free to share them below.